tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/example_workflow.md

 # Example workflow

-The Batch Upload API allows you to batch transactions together into a single a API call.
+The Batch Payment API allows you to batch transactions together into a single a API call.
 This reduces the number of HTTP connections your client has to make.

 You can batch credit card transactions and funds transfer (ACH/EFT) transactions.
 You can use funds transfer transactions to push funds to a creditor, or pull funds from a debtor.
 The most common use cases for this is payroll or Accounts Payable, and synchronised subscription models where multiple people are charged on a certain day each month, or each year.